nicolaihenriksen/CommunityToolkit.DependencyInjection/README.md

 Eventually I hope this can be matured enough that I can convert it into an actual pull request into the CommunityToolkit repo.

 **To Kevin:**
+I reached out to you on Discord regarding this, I hope you saw it.
 For now, it is a private repo which I have shared with you in order to mature it.
 I hope you see the benefit in this, and have time to help provide some valuable feedback.
 I can also grant you write-access to the repo so you can work on it directly if you want.

 ## Problem to solve